Budgie (musician)

-Peter Edward Clarke (born 21 August 1957), known professionally as Budgie, is an English drummer best known for his work in Siouxsie and the Banshees.
+Peter Edward Clarke (born 21 August 1957), known as Budgie, is an English drummer best known for his work in Siouxsie and the Banshees.
 He is also the co-founder of the Creatures.

 He was the drummer of the Slits in 1979.
 He was then a member of Siouxsie and the Banshees from 1979 to 1996 and a member of the Creatures from 1981 to 2004.
 Budgie worked with other musicians including John Cale, Leonard Eto (formerly of the Kodo Drummers), John Grant and Anohni with Hercules and Love Affair.
+In 2023, he released the album Los Angeles, in collaboration with Lol Tolhurst and Jacknife Lee.